 For more information about how to enable SSL encryption for ApsaraDB RDS for MySQL, see Set SSL encryption.

 Step 2: Select SSL certificates and private keys

 |ca.pem||Self-signed root CA certificate|

 |ca-key.pem||CA private key|

 |server-key.pem||Server private key|

 |client-key.pem||Client private key|

-Step 3: Upload SSL certificate and private key
+Step 3: Upload SSL certificates and private keys

-When you configure the backup plan, select SSL Connection as the connection type, and upload your SSL certificate and private key.
+When you configure the backup schedule, select SSL-encrypted for SSL Encryption, and upload your SSL certificates and private keys.

 - Client certificate